-\\ See definitions for ethnicity/race categories.
+^{} See definitions for ethnicity/race categories.

-\\\ ABE = Adult Basic Education; ESL = English as a Second Language village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
+^{} ABE = Adult Basic Education; ESL = English as a Second Language regional or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688) [43 U.S.C.
-1601 et seq.], which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
+1601 et seq.], which is recognized as eligible for the special American Indian / Alaska Native: The participant indicates that he/she is a member of an Indian tribe, band, nation, or other organized group or community, including any Alaska Native village or Hispanic / Latino: The participant indicates that he/she is a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture in origin, regardless of race. programs and services provided by the United States to Indians because of their status as Indians.

 Asian: The participant indicates that he/she is a person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent (e.g., India, Pakistan, Bangladesh, Sri Lanka, Nepal, Sikkim, and Bhutan).
 This area includes, for example, Cambodia, China, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.
 Black / African American: The participant indicates that he/she is a person having origins in any of the black racial groups of Africa.

 Native Hawaiian / Other Pacific Islander: The participant indicates that he/she is a person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.
 White: the participant indicates that he/she is a person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
 More Than One Race: Participants having origins in more than one racial category at program entry.